swaptacular/swpt_debtors/swpt-uri-scheme.rst

 **Important note:** When the account identifier contains only a limited set of symbols (regular expression: ``^[A-Za-z0-9_=-]*$``), the ``<account-id-enc>`` string MUST be equal to the account identifier, and Base64URL encoding MUST NOT be used.
+This guarantees that every Swaptacular account has a unique URI.